-NQF examined studies across four major areas: (1) measures of interoperability beyond the health care continuum; (2) interoperability enabled processes/interoperability sensitive outcomes; (3) system generated/reported data sources for interoperability measures; and (4) existing measures of interoperability/interoperability sensitive outcomes.
+NQF examined studies across four major domains: (1) interoperability and the exchange of data across disparate systems; (2) the availability of data to facilitate interoperability; (3) the use of interoperability to facilitate decision making; and (4) the impact of interoperability on health/health-related outcomes and processes.

-Measure of Interoperability Beyond the Health Care Continuum - Several studies discussed the use of interoperability to support public heath, care coordination, patient engagement, and innovation.
-One example was a joint project between the Association of Public Health Laboratories (APHL) and the Centers for Disease Control and Prevention (CDC) to develop the Public Health Laboratory (PHL) Interoperability Project to support and accelerate the development of a national laboratory standard-based electronic data-sharing network.
+Interoperability and the exchange of data across disparate systems - Several studies discussed the use of interoperability to exchange data across diverse systems to support public heath, care coordination, patient engagement, and innovation.
+One example was a joint project of the Association of Public Health Laboratories (APHL) and the Centers for Disease Control and Prevention (CDC) to develop the Public Health Laboratory (PHL)

+Interoperability Project to support and accelerate the development of a national laboratory standard-based electronic data-sharing network.